pmehra7/dseGraphFrameLoad/README.md

     ).withColumn("~label", lit("offer"))
 ```

-Here we created a data frame for the **offer vertex** with the label `~offer`.
+Here we created a dataset for the **offer vertex** with the label `~offer`.
 Notice how this matches what is defined in your schema:

 <p align="center">
     <img src="https://image.ibb.co/cjEq77/label_description.png" alt="image" width="40%">
 </p>

-### E. Edges DataFrame
+### E. Edges Dataset

-The trickiest key to understanding how to use DSE Graph Frames is to examine the edge data frame.
-An edge data frame requires:
+The trickiest key to understanding how to use DSE Graph Frames is to examine the edge dataset.
+An edge dataset requires:

 1. A column called `~label`
 2. A column called `src`